-The initial UAAL was amortized using a closed amortization period of 30 years.
+The initial UAAL was amortized using level percent, closed 30 year amortization.
 The District can amortize the remaining or residual UAAL over many years.
-The table below shows the annual amount necessary to amortize the UAAL over a period of 30 years at 4.5% interest.
+The table below shows the annual amount necessary to amortize the UAAL over a period of 25 years at 5.5% interest.
 (Thirty years is the longest amortization period allowable under GASB 43 and 45.)
-GASB 43 and 45 will allow amortizing the UAAL using either payments that stay the same as a dollar amount, or payments that are a flat percentage of covered payroll over time.
-The figures below reflect the level percentage of payroll method.
+GASB 43 and 45 allow amortizing the UAAL using either payments that stay the same as a dollar amount, or payments that are a flat percentage of covered payroll over time.
+The figures below reflect level percent, open 25 year amortization.

-Actuarial Accrued Liability as of October 1, 2013
+Actuarial Accrued Liability as of May 1, 2015